yokecd/blog/src/data/blog/dynamic-airways.md

 ## A Word on Terminology

-Actually, hit the breaks before we start.
-We need a quick work on naming.
+Actually, hit the brakes before we start.
+We need a quick word on naming.

 Naming things is hard.
 And unfortunately, with Yoke, a lot of things are new—and new is not always easy.